skyface753/skyface753.github.io/all_collections/_projects/2022-02-03-skymanager.md

     url: https://demo.skymanager.net/
 ---

-A Web, IOS and Android App for managing tickets, customers and documents build with Flutter and NodeJS
+A Web, IOS and Android App for managing tickets, customers and documents.

+Build with Flutter and NodeJS